Documentation Index

-Use these prompts to build content outlines and structures for common med comms deliverables: slide decks, manuscripts, monographs, training modules, and multi-channel content plans.
-Run an outlining prompt after you have a verified source summary and approved key messages.
+Prompt patterns for building content outlines and structures for common med comms deliverables: slide decks, monographs, manuscripts, training modules, and multi-channel content plans.

 You are a medical writing assistant.
 Create a content outline for the following deliverable.